desertedman/Notes/school/CSC615/GPIO Condensed.md

 ### UART Specs

-- Sending UART converts parallel data to serial and sends to receiving UART
+- Sending UART converts parallel to serial and sends to receiving UART
 - Data flows from Tx of transmitting (sending) UART -> Rx pin of receiving UART
 - Transmitting UART adds start/stop bits to data packet
 - Receiving UART detects start bit, reads at a frequency known as _baud_ rate